cjwendt/plos_ten/writing_workshop/day2_openings.md

 What are the key characters?

-- ecological studies
+- ecological fallacy

-- empirical evidence

-- conceptual meaning

-- issues

-- approaches
+- coefficient correlations

-- researchers
+- epidemiologists

 What background information is given to help the reader understand the specific work in the paper?